The C# Programming Language

 - Project evaluation is divided into three parts.

-- Each part will be evaluated separately and feedback given to students for further improvements in following phases.
+- Each part will be evaluated separately and feedback given to students for further improvements in the following phases.

 - Phases are marked by 20, 30, 50 points.